juxor/afaq/markdown/secH1.md

 Anarchists have, from the beginning, argued that Marx made a grave mistake confusing working class power with the state.
 This is because the state is the means by which the management of people's affairs is taken from them and placed into the hands of a few.
-It signifies delegated **power.** As such, the so-called "workers' state" or "dictatorship of the proletariat" is a contradiction in terms.
+It signifies **delegated** power**.** As such, the so-called "workers' state" or "dictatorship of the proletariat" is a contradiction in terms.
 Instead of signifying the power of the working class to manage society it, in fact, signifies the opposite, namely the handing over of that power to a few party leaders at the top of a centralised structure.